teamhanko/hanko/frontend/elements/README.md

 ### Using External Files

-For languages provided via the element's `lang` attribute that are not included in the translations object, the component will fetch a JSON file from the location specified by the `translationsLocation` option.
+For languages provided via the element's `lang` attribute, or via the [fallback language](#fallback-language) option, that are not included in the object passed to the `translations` option, the component will fetch a JSON file from the location specified by the `translationsLocation` option.
 For example, if "en" is missing due to an empty object being passed, as shown in the example below, the component will fetch a file named "/i18n/en.json".

 Script: